MikeMaximus/gbm/GBM/readme.txt

 Windows:

-- Installers now detect and closes GBM automatically if it's running.
+- Installers now detect and close GBM automatically if it's running.
 - Installers now automatically set the High DPI Scaling compatability mode for GBM on Windows 10 or later.
 - Updated 7-Zip to 24.08.